zhangzheheng12345/Lightest/README.md

 ## Caution

-* You must add a semicolon after a **Lightest** macro.
+* You must add a semicolon after a assertion or outputing macro.
 * Outputing macros and assertion macros must be used inside tests, but you can use timer macros any where.
 * If you meet any issue, please have a look at the source code or put forward an issue.

 ## Future

-* Lighter, lighter, and lighter.
-I found this framework is becoming heavier, gradually running off course.
-  Writing one single test needs a lot of codes, which make me decide to make it lighter & lighter.
 * Write loggings to files
 * Special output formats when writing to files